Chelsea is a lecturer in Psychology at the School of Social Sciences and Professions.

 Chelsea Mainwaring

-Chelsea is a Lecturer in Psychology at London Met.
-She has a BSc in Psychology and MSc in Forensic Psychology from Royal Holloway, University of London.
-She has also just finished her PhD at Goldsmiths, University of London.
 Before undertaking her PhD, Chelsea held a Research Assistant position at the University of Surrey where she contributed to the Video Enabled Justice (VEJ) Independent Evaluation which was commissioned by the Sussex Police and Crime Commissioner to investigate the use of a new booking tool for first appearances in video court.
 Throughout her PhD, Chelsea held Associate Lecturer and Sessional Lecturer roles at Goldsmiths and London South Bank University.

 Chelsea has a broad interest in forensic psychology and criminal justice research.
 She is particularly interested in victimisation, perpetration, and prevention in contexts of sexual violence and image-based sexual abuse, as well as perceptions of these behaviours, with a focus on how individual differences, and situational and contextual factors impact these behaviours and perceptions.
 In particular, Chelsea's PhD research focused on bystander intervention in image-based sexual abuse contexts, and more specifically, facilitators and barriers of intervention in these contexts.